AngelAlvarado/custom-ordered-linked-list-analyze-access-log-file/README.md

 ##Personal notes

 * Using regular Python hash tables to hold data from log file
-* Using a custom ordered linked list for feature 1 and feature 2
+* Using a custom ordered linked list for feature 1, feature 2, feature 3 and feature 4
-* At this point f3 and f4 are not solved
-* Alternatively, I was tempted to use Python collections and sort dictionaries (see comment and commit X)
+* Alternatively, I was tempted to use Python collections, dictionaries and numpy to sort data easily.
+However, custom Data Structures are provided

 ## References